Financial Aid & Scholarships

 Code of Conduct

-The Office of Student Financial Aid has adopted the National Association of Student Financial Aid Administrators’ (NASFAA) Statement of Ethical Principles and Code of Conduct (pdf), which helps to guide financial aid professionals in ensuring transparency in the administration of student financial aid programs.
-In addition, the student financial aid office follows legislated requirements prohibiting a conflict of interest regarding the administration of Title IV student loans and the responsibilities of an agent of the college.
+The Financial Aid Office has adopted the National Association of Student Financial Aid Administrators’ (NASFAA) Statement of Ethical Principles and Code of Conduct, which helps to guide financial aid professionals in ensuring transparency in the administration of student financial aid programs.
+In addition, the Financial Aid Office follows legislated requirements prohibiting a conflict of interest regarding the administration of Title IV student loans and the responsibilities of an agent of the College.

 - Employees shall not solicit or accept any gift having a monetary value of more than a nominal amount from a lender, guarantor, or servicer.
 Certain items are not considered gifts, such as training materials, meals at training events, and philanthropic contributions not related to student loans.
 Employees may also be reimbursed for reasonable expenses incurred in serving on the advisory board, commission, or group.